jixuan1989/init_ec2/README.md

     		- fab ssh3  (cleanup)
     * restart
     	- reboot the cluster

     * TODO: we will add new tasks to help user add new nodes in an existed cluster
+    * correct_bashrc
+    	- normally, we use `ssh hxd@node1 "jps"`, the terminal says: jps command not found, though we have set $JAVA_HOME and $PATH in .bashrc file.
+The reason is that .bashrc is ignored when we run a non-interactive login command.
+To solve that, use this task to repair the bashrc file.

 ##Amazon Ec2 (or other pem based ssh)
 in Amazon Ec2, we use a pem file to login instead of password.